The Number e & Binomial Expansion

 Complementarity: \(\binom{n}{k} = \binom{n}{n-k}\)

-Here is a beautiful fact: choosing which items to take is the same as choosing which items to leave behind.
+An elegant observation: choosing which items to take is equivalent to choosing which items to leave behind.

 \[\binom{100}{96} = \binom{100}{4}\]